Parvathy Thiruvothu: Other works and advocacy

-In the early stages of her career, Parvathy was often credited as "Parvathy Menon" in several films.This misattribution arose from an interview following the release of Milana (2007), where the interviewer assumed her surname was Menon.
+In the early stages of her career, Parvathy was often credited as "Parvathy Menon" by the media.
+This misattribution arose from an interview following the release of Milana (2007), where the interviewer assumed her surname was Menon since she was credited only by her first name.
 Despite her efforts to correct this misconception, the name persisted in media references.
 In 2015, Parvathy publicly clarified that her surname is Thiruvothu, not Menon, and emphasized that she never had a surname in any of her official documents except her birth certificate and expressed her desire to be referred to simply as "Parvathy", without any caste-based surname.

 In 2016, she became one of the first actors in Indian cinema to openly criticize misogyny in films.
 She specifically named the Malayalam film Kasaba for its problematic portrayal of women, urging veteran actors like Mammootty to refrain from roles that perpetuate such stereotypes.
 Her statement provoked significant backlash and cyberbullying from fans, with two individuals later arrested for online abuse.
 In 2017, Parvathy spoke about Islamophobia in Indian films, including in her own projects such as Ennu Ninte Moideen and Take Off, acknowledging past mistakes and vowing to approach such themes more responsibly in the future.

 In 2019, during a Film Companion roundtable at the International Film Festival of India (IFFI), she criticized Arjun Reddy and Kabir Singh for glorifying toxic masculinity and abuse.
 Her remarks, made in the presence of lead actor Vijay Deverakonda, were widely praised for addressing these issues.

 In October 2020, Parvathy resigned from the Association of Malayalam Movie Artists (AMMA) to protest controversial remarks by General Secretary Edavela Babu about a fellow female actor.
 She called for his resignation and urged other members of the body to seek the same.

 In 2024, she criticized Netflix's decision to remove the film Annapoorani following controversies, calling it a dangerous precedent for censorship.
-On social media, she expressed concern about the growing trend of restricting artistic freedom.
 She addressed the Hema Committee Report, which investigated malpractices in the Malayalam film industry.
-She described its release as a "bitter-sweet" moment, emphasizing its purpose to improve workplace culture rather than sensationalize issues.
-Parvathy advocated for similar studies across other industries to foster better working conditions and gender equality.
+She described the report's release as a "bitter-sweet" moment and said it should be used to improve working conditions in the industry.
+Parvathy advocated for similar studies across other industries.

 Parvathy is also a founding member of the Women in Cinema Collective (WCC), an organization dedicated to improving working conditions and addressing gender-based challenges faced by women in Malayalam cinema.